 Super Pura Vida

-The Super Pura Vida is the newest market to join the Tamarindo community and it is located just to the south of the Super 2001.
-It’s clean and has a decent selection of the necessities.
+The Super Pura Vida is located just to the south of the Super 2001.
+It’s clean and has a decent selection of necessities.
 The staff is very friendly and many speak both English and Spanish.
 Prices are all pretty much the same in Tamarindo, so if you’re on the south side of town, this is a convenient location to grab some goods and head to the beach.
 They accept both cash and credit cards.

 The Super 2001 is located across from the big white condo tower called Pacific Park.
 It’s down the road (toward Langosta) from Sharky’s, and right next to Cafe Tico.
 It’s another great place to get basic necessities (chips, bread, water, beer, wine, liquor, soda, cleaning supplies, etc).
 It’s not the ideal place for fresh vegetables or fruit, though some items are available.
 The accept cash (Dollars & Colones) or Credit Cards, but be warned, the often times require photo ID with a credit card.
 [View our blog post about the Super 2001 here]